NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/tell-us-who-you-want-to-message.md

 ## Providing your own recipient contact details

 If you need to use contact details that are not from PDS, you must make a formal request to NHS Notify.
-Overriding contact details is only granted to specific use-cases that provide compelling data to our onboarding team who will consult with legal and clinical teams for approval.
+Overriding contact details is only granted to specific use cases that provide compelling data to our onboarding team.
+NHS Notify will consult with relevant NHS England legal and clinical teams for approval.